 Here is our list of all-natural, safe & healthy, human-grade, premium ingredients used in our delicious varieties of Chew Love dog treats.

 Please note the following is intended as general health tips and guidelines.
 Various dogs can have different preferences and possibly some degree of food allergies.
-It is recommended to read our treats feeding instructions/advice and each product ingredients (which do not contain any preservatives or additives)
+It is recommended to read our feeding instructions/advice and each product's ingredients (which do not contain any preservatives or additives or any hidden ingredients)

 Chew Love dog treats are here to complement your dog’s existing food diet and active lifestyle; it is not to replace their diet.
-Please feed our tasty treats in moderation and to encourage positive behavior reinforcement.
+Please feed our tasty treats in moderation and encourage positive behaviour reinforcement.

-*We strongly recommend you to consult your vet if you have any concerns or if:
+*We strongly recommend you consult your vet if you have any concerns or if:

 • Your dog has any known allergies of any levels